Long History

 Alchi was founded by the Dro (འབྲོ་) family, who also held the abbotship.
 Thus, although Tsültrim Ö declared his devotion to Drigungpa and may even have built the Sumtsek in his memory, this does not mean the monastery ever became a Drigung monastery.
 To establish that, further evidence is required.

-- “Alchi Sumtseg Reconsidered.”
+- “Alchi Sumtsek Reconsidered.”
 In Recent Research on Ladakh 2007, edited by John Bray and Nawang Tsering Shakspo.
 Leh, Ladakh: J&K Academy for Art, Culture & Languages – International Association for Ladakh Studies, 2007: 61–72.

 - “Alchi and the Drigungpa School of Tibetan Buddhism: the Teacher Depiction in the Small Chörten at Alchi.”
 In Mei shou wan nian – Long Life Without End.
 Festschrift in Honor of Roger Goepper, edited by Jeong-hee Lee-Kalisch, Antje Papist-Matsuo, and Willibald Veit.
 Frankfurt am Main: Peter Lang, 2006: 181–96.